oren9561/oren9561/README.md

 - 👯 I’m looking to work as a software developer
 - 🥅 2022 Goals: Make progress on my app
 - ⚡ Fun fact: I love to play the guitar
-- 😻 Check out my projects - their all made from scratch!
+- 😻 Check out my projects - they're all made from scratch!

 ### Connect with me: